Horizon Scanner

 John Anthony Turnbridge v The London Borough of Islington raises the crucial point that obtaining a new EPC rating at or above the current threshold will not ‘fix’ any prior contraventions of the MEES regulations.

 On 21 May 2024 the Council of the EU formally adopted the AI Act which lays down harmonised rules on artificial intelligence.
+During 2024, 2025 and 2026 it will be gradually implemented.
 The regulation aims to improve the functioning of the Internal Market and promote the uptake of human-centric and trustworthy AI, while ensuring a high level of protection of health, safety, fundamental rights, and the rule of law against the harmful effects of AI systems.

 Crucially, the Act has extra-territorial scope, meaning retailers operating in the UK can be caught if they use any AI which have ‘output’ in the EU.
 At-risk UK retailers should therefore undertake AI audits and analysis to identify if they could fall foul of the regulation, particularly if they use or intend to use AI systems characterised as being “Unacceptable” or “High” risk (which include real-time remote biometric identification in public spaces and those relating to critical infrastructure

-Broadly, the Act imposes prohibitions of certain AI practices, requirements for high-risk AI systems, transparency rules, as well as rules for general-purpose AI models, market monitoring, market surveillance, governance, and enforcement.
+Broadly, the Act imposes prohibitions of certain AI practices, requirements for high-risk AI systems (i.e. HR / decision-making systems), transparency rules, as well as mandatory rules for general-purpose AI models, market monitoring, market surveillance, governance, and enforcement.
+Retailers may wish to consider undertaking due diligence assessments to understand whether the are within scope of the EU AI Act and whether they comply with the obligations under the legislation, especially considering that the UK is likely to consider legislating AI use in a similar manner in the coming year.

 The EU AI Act imposes significant financial penalties for non-compliance, ranging from €7.5 million to €35 million, or 1.5% to 7% of a company’s annual turnover (whichever is higher).